 QPWS-imposed fire prohibitions are advertised on park alerts and park signs.
 Information may also be provided in permit packs, located at over-the-counter booking offices and information centres.
 Fire prohibitions remain in place until cancelled by QPWS.

 There will be instances when a QPWS fire prohibition may be imposed when no Queensland Fire and Rescue Service (QFRS) fire bans are in place in the same local government area.

-The Queensland Fire and Rescue Service (QFRS) declare a fire ban when conditions indicate that fires would be difficult to control and pose a danger to communities.
+The Queensland Fire and Emergency Services (QFES) declare a fire ban when conditions indicate that fires would be difficult to control and pose a danger to communities.
 Normally a declared fire ban will cover an entire local government area, including parks and forests.

 Fire bans are advertised widely and remain in force until cancelled.
 Information can be obtained from Queensland Fire and Emergency Services.

 When a fire ban is in place, the lighting of fires in the declared fire ban area is prohibited (including wood-fuelled barbecues and stoves).

 The following cooking and heating appliances must not be used when a fire ban is in place:

 - all wood fires, including open camp fires and fires in braziers, drums, other open containers,